Content Items

 You can also use drag and drop to rearrange the order of your content items and folders.

-If you want to remove an item or a folder under its parent, drag and drop it above the parent.
+If you want to remove an item or a folder under its parent, drag and drop it above its parent.

-💡Clicking on a folder name will expand or collapse it, depending on its current state.
+💡Clicking on a folder name will expand or collapse it

 Exporting Content Items

-You can export your content items one by one, or a selection of them, or all of them at once.
+You can export your content items one by one, a selection of them, or all of them at once.
+Let's take a look at how this is done.

 Export to Word (DOCX)